 &lt;sup>3 Cash payout under the MTIP.
 Awards are typically granted as of January 1 of each year and allocated to restricted and performance units.
-Payouts are typically made in March or April of the year following the end of a three-year performance period (see page 23 for details).
+Payouts are typically made in March or April of the year following the end of a three-year performance period.
+Mr. Saunders received his first payouts under this program in 2018.
+See "Medium-term incentives" on page 25 for details.

-&lt;sup>4 The compensatory value of our registered pension plans and supplementary plan (see pages 27-29 for details).
+&lt;sup>4 The compensatory value of our registered pension plans and supplementary plan.
+See "Retirement Benefits" on page 28 for details.

-&lt;sup>5 For 2017, the amounts in this column represent an annual cash allowance paid to the named executives in Teu of a perquisite program.
-Mr. Richenberger's annual cash allowance was pro-rated to reflect his mid-year start date with Economical.
-The value of perquisites is excluded from the amounts shown, because for each named executive any perquisites were less than \$50,000 or 10% of the salary of the named executive.
+&lt;sup>5 For 2018, the amounts in this column represent an annual cash allowance paid to the named executives in lieu of a perquisite program.
+The value of perquisites is excluded from the amounts shown, because for each named executive the aggregate value of any perquisites was less than \$50,000 or 10% of the salary of the named executive.